 [Section 10 amended by No. 31 of 1997 s.
 76(1); No. 35 of 2007 s.
 10.]

-11. Power to obtain petroleum
+11. Minister may search for petroleum or geothermal energy resources

 (1) The Minister may by his officers, agents, or workmen search for petroleum or geothermal energy resources, and conduct all operations deemed necessary for or incidental to searching for, obtaining, refining, or disposing of petroleum, geothermal energy resources or geothermal energy produced in Western Australia; and, for such purposes, may enter upon and occupy, either temporarily or permanently —